ACW Epic - mini project

 Conclusion;

 The Confederates had managed to get two regiments onto the hill.
-If Keyes’ assault would have worked, then likely one of the regiments would have had to leave the hill, costing them that victory objective, but with the assault faltering, the Confederates claim the objective.
+If Keyes’ assault would have worked, then likely one of the regiments would have had to leave the hill, costing them that victory objective, but with the Union assault faltering, the Confederates claim the objective.

 Over at the bridge, Holmes (Confederate) had really struggled in his fight to either cross the bridge or cross the creek nearby and so he came nowhere near his objective of capturing both ends of the bridge and so with only one out of the two objectives secured, the Confederates fail and the Union call victory.